codekesh/ArtGalleryFrontend/README.md

 ### Problem

-1. Performance of the page is decrease while increase in item
-2. Any unwanted page will show the error page not found
+1. Any unwanted page will show the error page not found
-3. Instead load more add pages

 ### What shall be implement